Hilbert Spaces

 \(f, g \in \mathbb{I} ^2(-\pi, \pi), f R g \Leftrightarrow f=g\; (a.e) \)

-a. e. minds almost everywhere, in the sense of the set of points where the functions are different has measure zero.
+where a. e. means almost everywhere or equivalently, the set where functions are different has measure zezo.

 \( \mathbb{I} ^2(-\pi, \pi)/R \)